cessen/tenthash/docs/design_rationale.md

 And that's what TentHash's constants have been optimized for: to make the lightest row as dark overall as possible within 7 rounds.

 Note that the above bias diagram was produced using random inputs.
 With random inputs the bias graph is quite dark.
-The summed inverse bias (i.e. 1 - bias) of the least-well-diffused input bit is 233 bits, and the Shannon entropy of the same is 249 bits.
+The summed inverse bias ("inverse bias" meaning `1.0 - bias`) of the least-well-diffused input bit is 233 bits, and the Shannon entropy of the same is 249 bits.
 Both far above 160 bits.

 However, TentHash aims to be conservative about quality, and therefore the rotation constants weren't just optimized against random inputs, but also patterned inputs.
 For example, an incrementing counter.
 Here is the bias graph of the worst of those patterns: